 If your idea of RVing Baja means enjoying a relaxing beach, watching the waves and enjoying some epic sunsets then Baja Sunrise RV Park is your destination.
 Baja Sunrise is popular with North American snowbirds located along the eastern cape of Baja Sur in the bustling pueblo of Los Barriles.

-What makes Casa Caravan RV Hotel great for RV camping in Baja Mexico, is that it was built by travelers for travelers.
+Casa Caravan RV Hotel was built by travelers for travelers.
 Perched on top of a hill, it is a mile walk down to the popular surfing beach of Los Cerritos.
 The RV Park is intimate, hosting only 12 sites with many large enough to fit a big rig.

-If you are tempted to venture out further and looking to enjoy vibrant Mexican food and culture then drive 15 minutes to Todos Santos, one of Baja’s best Pueblo Magicos.
+If you are tempted to venture out further and looking to enjoy vibrant Mexican food and culture.
+Drive 15 minutes to Todos Santos, one of Baja’s best Pueblo Magicos.

-Each of these Baja RV parks offer something more than just a place to park with full hookups.
+Each of these Baja RV parks offers something more than just a place to park with full hookups.
 These parks offer a great location to experience some of the cultural or natural highlights of the peninsula.
-Whether you decide to visit Baja California Mexico during the popular winter months or the heat of the summer, these Baja RV parks will be ready to host you.
+Whether you decide to visit Baja California Mexico during the popular winter months or the heat of the summer.
+These Baja RV parks will be ready to host you.